 #8 Repurpose existing content into different formats

-Content is so much more than just another blog post on your companies blog.
-In a previous article, we talked about reusing your content in a variety of ways for different purposes.
+Content is so much more than just another blog post on your company’s blog.
+You can more easily reuse your content in different ways for different purposes.

 There are so many different ways you can reuse your content on various occasions.

 Creating excellent content doesn’t always have to come from yourself.
 By interviewing other experts in your field, you can leverage their networks AND develop easy content.

 The easiest way is using expert or influencer round-ups.
 Posts like this take a broad and shallow approach to get content.
 You talk to many different people and get a small amount of content from them.
 Let’s say you’re in de video hosting business.
 You can easily create a quick Google Form as a survey and send it to many people.